louisameline/php-mail-signature/README.md

 php-mail-signature
 ==================

-A standalone PHP class to sign your e-mails with DKIM and Domain Keys 04/2012.
+A standalone PHP class to sign your e-mails with DKIM and Domain Keys.
 License LGPL v2.1

 Project page : https://github.com/louisameline/php-mail-signature